When asked: “Is surfing dangerous”, it’s hard to give a clear answer.

-The most notorious and well-known surf gangs are perhaps The Wolfpack and The Black Shorts in Hawaii, The Brah Boys in Australia and The Longos in Los Angeles.
-But the fact is that almost any region in the world that is home to a world-class break, has its share of retards.
+The most notorious and well-known surf gangs are perhaps The Wolfpack and The Black Shorts in Hawaii, The Brah Boys in Australia, and The Longos in Los Angeles.
+But the fact is that almost any region in the world has its share of retards.

 A simple trick is simply to give respect and don’t be a loud, wave hogging idiot.
 Be polite, and let the locals go on a couple of waves before you start your engine.
 Don’t drop in on anybody, and spread positive vibrations.

 6. Other Surfers

 Colliding with other surfers poses a significant risk.
 Most of the times nothing serious happens, but still, this is the one thing that accounts for the most accidents.

 In surfing certain rules apply, and it’s important that everybody in the lineup follows these rules.
 In short, be aware of other surfers, and always keep your distance.

 Never take off on a wave that other surfers are already riding on, and never let go of your board.
 When paddling out, take a longer router, so that the surfers that are catching waves don’t hit you.